Most people know that outdoor

 using wall-to-wall carpeting ensure that carpets are kept clean.

-- Chemicals - Minimize chemical use and make sure that
+- Chemicals - Minimize chemical use and

-in a well ventilated area.
+chemicals, use them in a well ventilated area.

 |